icaruseu/momca-docker/README.md

 # Dockerfile for MOM-CA

 This is a Dockerfile with accompanying docker-compose.yml that enables the building of a Docker image for [MOM-CA](https://github.com/icaruseu/mom-ca).
 It is set up to use an existing [traefik](https://traefik.io/) container as reverse proxy.
+If started with docker-compose file, the data is persisted in a named volume called _data_.

 ## Environment parameters